 Viking Transport export logs to China which requires that logs be fumigated with methyl bromide before export, which is known to have many adverse environmental and health impacts.
 This chemical is banned in the European Union, but in Australia it is still permitted for use for products being exported (a cynic might say it’s a case of the government putting the economy and jobs before the environment and health).

 New Zealand also exports logs to China, but in their case they fumigate the logs offshore.
 The same happens for logs exported to Chine from Tasmania.
 While this is not the best environmental solution because it still utilises this ozone depleting gas, it is safer for residents and I therefore believe we should insist on the same process.

 I was pleased to lead a campaign against onsite log fumigation and the use of methyl bromide, and following a huge community outcry Viking Transport withdrew log fumigation from their planning permit application.
 The permit was then issued by the council with a number of conditions including:

 - Hours of operation limited to 7am to 6pm during the week and from 9am to 1pm on Saturdays; and

 - Measures to limit the noise, visual amenity and air quality (dust) impacts on neighbouring residents.

 Viking Transport are still not happy, so they have now applied to VCAT to have the conditions removed – including the condition prohibiting onsite log fumigation.
-You can access a copy of Viking Transport’s application to VCAT and their permit from the council here.

 I have now lodged an official objection to Viking Transport’s application with VCAT.